 Optimize Your Server Location/CDN

 A Content Delivery Network (CDN) is a system of distributed servers that work together to deliver web content, such as images, videos, and other static files, to users based on their geographic location.
 Instead of serving content from a single server, a CDN stores copies of website content on multiple servers in various locations worldwide.
-When a user requests a webpage, the CDN identifies the closest server to the user and delivers the content from that server.
-This helps reduce latency and improves website performance by ensuring that users can access content quickly and easily, regardless of their location.

-Site Optimization Tips for eCommerce in 2024
+You can also read: Site Optimization Tips for eCommerce in 2025

 Having your webpage hosted on a server located geographically closer to your users can help decrease latency and load times.
 However, if you cater to a global audience, it’s advisable to invest in a content delivery network (CDN) that can significantly reduce latency times and load speeds for people worldwide.